 The Hertie School offers students assistance before and upon their arrival in Berlin, and supports them throughout their studies.

 Everything you need to know about applying for our degree programmes and executive education.

 Find out more about the wide range of individual courses on offer in our Graduate Programmes and Executive Education portfolio.

-Our programmes introduce professionals to current practices in public management, allow them to hone their skills and offer a forum for exchange at the interface of the public, private and non-profit sectors.
+Our programmes introduce professionals to current practices at the interface of the public, private and non-profit sectors.